 Impact of improved provision over the year

 Each term there is a range of extra-curricular activities.
-On average, 20 of these activities relate to supporting development.
 Children throughout the school from Reception to Year 6 are able to access these clubs.
-In the Autumn term of 2016, 581 places were taken in our extra-curricular sporting clubs.
+During 2017-18, around 580 places were taken in our extra-curricular sporting clubs.

 Pupils who receive the Pupil Premium grant are given priority over club places and also are considered for school teams.

-Teachers are far more confident taking sports lessons.
+Teachers are far more confident taking sports lessons due to support from the PE teaching assistants and use of Real PE scheme in the lower school.
 Observations of lessons are generally good or better for the teaching of PE.

-Sporting facilities at the school are very good with two multi-use Astroturf pitches, large playing field and halls.
+Sporting facilities at the school are very good with two multi-use Astroturf pitches, a cricket net, large playing field and halls.

 updated March 2017